LukasSkywalker/lukasskywalker.github.com/_posts/2013-12-23-ruby-secrets-1-array-flatten.markdown

 Pretty straight-forward, but still a cool feature.

-But wait, there's more awesomenss.
+But wait, there's more awesomeness.
 Array#flatten takes an optional argument that sets the maximum recurstion depth of the flatten calls, making it possible to flatten an array only partially:

     > ary = [[[1, 2], 3], [[3, 4], 5], [[4, 5], 6], [[7, 8], 9]]
     > ary.flatten